 - 1. Discuss with the Guidance Counselor which colleges have the programs and distinctions you are looking for and prioritize your selection criteria. - 2.
 For sophomores, juniors, and seniors, Mansfield Christian will treat a college visit as a "field trip" when the appropriate MCS College Visit Form is completed so that a student is not counted "absent".
-Appointments with college personnel must also be made. - 3.
-College Visit Permission Forms should be obtained from the secondary school office and properly filled out and signed by MCS administration, parents, and the admissions office of the college you visited.
-Upon return to school, this form should be given to the attendance office so that the visit may be recorded as a college visit day (a non-absence).
-Note: no form = absence.
+Appointments with college personnel must also be made by the student. - 3.
+College Visit Permission Forms should be obtained from the secondary school office and properly filled out and signed by MCS administration prior to the college visit.
+Following the visit, parents and a college admissions office counselor must sign the form and students are to return it to the secondary office so that the visit may be recorded as a college visit day (a non-absence). - 4.
+Note: no completed and returned form = absence.